meshtastic/firmware/docs/software/mqtt.md

 - DONE Refactor the position features into a position "mini-app".
 Use only the new public on-device API to implement this app.
 - DONE Refactor the on device texting features into a messaging "mini-app".
 (Similar to the position mini-app)
 - Add new multi channel concept
+- Add portion of channelid to the raw lora packet header
+- Confirm that we can now forward encrypted packets without decrypting at each node
+- Use a channel named "remotehw" to secure the GPIO service.
+If that channel is not found, don't even start the service.
+Document this as the standard method for securing services.
 - Add first cut of the "gateway node" code (i.e. MQTT broker client) to the python API (very little code needed for this component)
 - Confirm that texting works to/from the internet
 - Confirm that positions are optionally sent to the internet